plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 po.plot.imshow(channelwise_diffs, col_wrap=3);
 ```

 Finally let us visualize the category probabilities of the original, initial, and advesarial images using stem plots.
 We see that the network thinks the synthesized image is a burrito with almost 100% certainty!
+We have successfully generated an adversarial example of the network.

 ```python
 fig, axes = plt.subplots(3, 2, figsize=(10, 20))